 9. Clean-up: While the day is about fun, why not put some chores on the list.
 Laundry is loading up and the little ones can match socks or help sort.
 Don’t forget about running the vacuum or maybe you do some dusting.
 Many hands make light work and my kids are always eager to help.

-10. Netflix: Yep, we all know you’ll hit that point where you can’t go anymore and it’s fine to put that subscription to work.
+10. Netflix, Disney+ or whatever streaming service you have: Yep, we all know you’ll hit that point where you can’t go anymore and it’s fine to put that subscription to work.
 Try to find a movie that fits with the day or let them watch something new.
 They have some great new series that are worth checking out!

 Overall a snow day is a blessing, it’s quality time together and while it may be really hard you’ll look back and think about the laughs and giggles and know these memories are what it’s all about.